deepset-ai/haystack/README.md

 ## 💾 Installation

 For a detailed installation guide see [the official documentation](https://docs.haystack.deepset.ai/docs/installation).
-There you’ll find instructions for custom installations and to handle Windows and Apple Silicon.
+There you’ll find instructions for custom installations handling Windows and Apple Silicon.

 **Basic Installation**